2112udayan/Monitoring-tool-for-Carpentries-Incubator/README.md

  Project name-  Monitoring-tool-for-managing-open-source-projects

- This Project done as CS5099 module at the University of St Andrews under Dr Olexandr Knonovalov's  supervision.
+ This Project done as CS5099 module at the University of St Andrews under Dr Olexandr Konovalov's  supervision.